 How CPACS works

 CPACS, and the programs it was established to deliver, are goverened by a Constitution ratified by the University of Sydney.
 By its Constitution, CPACS is directly responsible to the Vice-Chancellor.
-The CPACS Council updated the Constitution in February 2005.
+The CPACS Council updated the Constitution in February 2005 and February 2013.
 The Centre is reviewed on an ad hoc basis through the University officers with whom it consults, including, the Head of School, the Dean, the Pro- Vice-Chancellor College and the Vice-Chancellor.

 CPACS is goverened democratically by its Members who pay annual subscriptions to support the Centre.
 The Centre's academic programmes, financial and human resource management are also overseen by the University.
 The CPACS Constitution requires Members to elect each year (at the Annual General Meeting) a governing committee, the Council, and to elect a number of office bearers including the President, Vice-President, Secretary, Treasurer and volunteers with specific functions such as membership, seminars, publications and library management.
 The Constitution also requires the extablishment of an Executive Committee comprising paid staff members and two elected representatives of the Council.